-New Space SPI’s previous location included a well arranged assortment of hands-on educational toys and science equipment that accommodates multiaged families as best it can, and some programming for older children, in two disconnected rented storefronts that do not fit modern codes for accessibility.
-Our new space in the Buckeye Building is an exciting improvement: this space will be designed for families, young children, and STEM activities as well as being an aesthetically pleasant place with features designed to improve accessibility, comfort and safety.
+New Space SPI’s previous location included a well arranged assortment of hands-on educational toys and science equipment that accommodated multiaged families as best it could, and some programming for older children, in two disconnected rented storefronts that do not fit modern codes for accessibility.
+Our new space in the Wright Center is an exciting improvement: this space is designed for families, young children, and STEM activities as well as being an aesthetically pleasant place with features designed to improve accessibility, comfort and safety.

 Impact of your Gift We need your support to help SPI fulfill its potential to serve Knox County in the best way possible in our new space and make a positive difference in our community.
-The new SPI Spot in the Buckeye Building will meet the needs of developing children and their families better, with a more comfortable, pleasing, safer and accessible space that is more appealing to a wider age range.
+The new SPI in the Wright Center will meet the needs of developing children and their families better, with a more comfortable, pleasing, safer and accessible space that is more appealing to a wider age range.
 Our new space will make a real difference in our community through more learning readiness, a more educated and informed community, improved community connections, and a wonderful attraction for returning and new visitors.